 Now, let's try a slightly different scenario.
 Let's say that you still have the same standard (one hundred packages) and that actual sales are still eighty packages.
-In investigating the reason for the shortfall, you find that you overestimated the number of students taking the geology course.
-Calculating a more accurate number of students, you see that your original standard- estimated sales-was too high by twenty packages.
+In investigating the reason for the shortfall, you find that you overestimated the number of potential buyers.
+Re-assessing the total number of students, you see that your original standard - estimated sales - was too high by twenty packages.
 In this case, you should adjust your standards to reflect expected sales of eighty packages.